 5. What excited you about starting a business after 50?

-My personality type loves puzzles.
+My personality type loves puzzles, not the board type, but the kind that requires cognitive skills.
 This business is like creating a giant puzzle and pulling in different pieces until they fit, which is exciting and rewarding as they start to work.

 6. What has been the biggest challenge?